Potez 50

-The Potez 50 or Potez 50 A2 was a French two seat military multi-rôle aircraft, first flown in 1931.
+The Potez 50 or Potez 50 A2 was a French two seat military multi-role aircraft, first flown in 1931.
 It did not go into service but seven variants using five different engines were produced, one of them setting several speed with useful load records and another, the Potez 506, setting three altitude world records.

 Design

 The Potez 50 was a single bay sesquiplane.
 Both upper and lower wings were in two parts and were unswept with constant chord, though the trailing edge of the upper wing tapered outboard into rounded tips.
 The lower wing had a smaller chord as well as being about one third shorter.
 Both were built around two spruce and plywood box spars and were fabric covered.
 The outward leaning pairs of interplane struts were closer on the lower wing as its spars were closer together; additional wire bracing completed the structure.
 The upper wing was braced over the fuselage on parallel pairs of outward and slightly backward leaning cabane struts to the upper fuselage; the lower wings were attached to the fuselage.
 The wings lacked dihedral and were mounted with marked stagger; only the upper wing carried ailerons, which occupied about half the span.

 The Potez 50 and its variants were powered by five different nose-mounted engines, two inlines and three radials, detailed below.
 The first of these was a 600 hp Lorraine 12Fd Courlis water-cooled W-12 engine, enclosed by a close fitting metal cowling which followed the contours of its three-cylinder banks.
 There was a large, rectangular, honeycomb radiator on the fuselage underside at the rear of the engine, equipped with a shutter.
 Behind the engine the fuselage was built around four longerons making it flat sided though with rounded ply decking; the central part of the fuselage around the cockpits was also ply skinned, with fabric aft.
 The pilot's open cockpit was under an angular cut-out in the upper trailing edge which widened his field of view; he controlled a fixed, forward firing machine gun and the gunner/observer's position close behind had a pair of machine guns on a flexible mount as well as radio and photographic equipment.

 At the rear the empennage was conventional, with a cropped triangular tailplane mounted on top of the fuselage and braced from below on each side by an inverted V-strut, allowing its incidence to be varied in flight.
 Its elevators were separate and balanced.
 The Potez 50 had an almost triangular fin and a rounded, unbalanced rudder which reached to the keel.

 The undercarriage was fixed with the mainwheels under aircraft fairings and on split axles centrally mounted on a transverse V-strut from the central lower fuselage.
 The track was 2.70 m.
 Short, faired legs with rubber shock absorbers and drag struts were attached to the outer lower fuselage.
 The steerable tailskid also had a rubber damper.